Linde, Praxair end $60 billion merger talks

 One of the sources said the two chief executives had on Sunday "agreed to disagree" and dropped the plan to create a rare merger of equals.

-Linde shares had dropped 7.8 percent to 137.25 euros by 1040 GMT, below the price at which they were trading just before news of the talks emerged last month.
+Linde shares dropped 7 percent to 138 euros, below the price at which they were trading just before news of the talks emerged last month.

 "While the strategic rationale of a merger has been principally confirmed, discussions about details, specifically about governance aspects, did not result in a mutual understanding," Linde said in a statement.

+Asked about other possible combinations of Linde with a competitor, he mentioned U.S.-based Air Products (APD.N) or China's Yingde Gases Group 2168.HK as possible partners, but added: "There aren't many options any more."

+France's Air Liquide (AIRP.PA) is still digesting its $13 billion acquisition of U.S. rival Airgas, which it completed in May.
+Any quick move by Air Products would be seen by Linde as too opportunistic, one banker said.

-A deal would have accelerated consolidation sweeping the industrial gas sector, where slower economic growth has weakened demand in the manufacturing, metals and energy sectors and put pressure on smaller players.
+The industrial gases sector is already strongly consolidated, as slower economic growth has weakened demand in the manufacturing, metals and energy sectors, putting pressure on smaller players.

 A Linde-Praxair deal would have had a good chance of passing anti-trust regulation in the United States, analysts believed, with Linde's strong position in healthcare complemented by Praxair's focus on industry.